Broadgreen Primary School Admission Arrangements

-Application for Reception places 2017 should be made via the Local Authority Admissions Team .
+Application for Reception places 2024 should be made via the Local Authority Admissions Team .
+You can apply online, until the closing date on 15 Jan 2024, for a Reception place by clicking on the link below:

 Applications for all other year groups can be made by contacting the school office directly for an application pack.
 Our admissions criteria below will apply.